ios12checker/MSS-Mac-Service-Script/README.md

 If you continue to have issues:
 Contact the script author or open an issue on GitHub with screenshots of the error and your macOS version.

+## 🚀 How to Update
+Just download the new MSS_Mac_Service_Script.sh and replace your old file.

 ---

 ## 📸 Screenshots